energinet-open-incubator/innersource-collaboration/guides/decision_making_policy.md

 # Decision-Making Policy

 This decision-making policy is mostly created as a collection of practices, reflecting what the community of Project-Origin finds as best practices for making the project run smoothly.
 Given that Project-Origin is a dynamic, evolving project, such practices will of course change over time.
-Hence, If you find that something in this policy could be improved or modified, feel free to [start a discussion](https://github.com/project-origin/origin-collaboration/discussions) or [post an issue](https://github.com/project-origin/origin-collaboration/issues/new/choose), describing your suggestion(s).
+Hence, If you find that something in this policy could be improved or modified, feel free to [start a discussion](https://github.com/project-origin/origin-collaboration/discussions), describing your suggestion(s).

 In Project-Origin, work is mostly done asynchronously, where normal decision-making structures tend to be ineffective.
 Hence, we have set up this decision-making policy, to create some general guiding structures to follow, specifying when a suggestion or vote can be regarded as decided/done.